 Misdiagnosis does not always amount to medical negligence.
 To do so, it must be shown that:

-If your baby was stillborn or died shortly after birth as a result of negligent care, you and other members of your family can make a claim for pain and suffering as a result of any psychological injury you have suffered.
+If your baby was stillborn or died shortly after birth as a result of negligent care, you and other members of your family may be able to make a claim for pain and suffering as a result of any psychological injury you have suffered.

-If you have been unable to attend work as a result of psychological symptoms you can make a claim for loss of earnings, both for the past and future, as well as expenses in relation to counselling.
+If you have been unable to attend work as a result of psychological symptoms you can make a claim for pain and suffering, loss of earnings, both for the past and future, as well as expenses in relation to counselling.

 Another area you may look to pursue is to claim funeral expenses.